 As many of you may already know, terrariums are very easy to make and requires very low maintenance.
 However, it does not mean that nothing can go wrong while or after making a terrarium.
 Below is a list of 3 common mistakes that people who are new to terrarium making might make!

 - Terrarium making mistake – placing terrarium under direct sunlight

-Due to the nature of terrariums being usually done in a glass container, placing it under direct sunlight may “cook” your plants as the inner temperature of the terrarium would increase drastically.
-This is because the glass containers may amplify the intensity of the sunlight that was shone onto the terrarium, similar to a magnifying glass!
+Due to the nature of terrariums being usually done in glass containers, placing it under direct sunlight may “cook” your plants as the inner temperature of the terrarium would increase drastically.
+This is because the glass containers may amplify the intensity of the sunlight shining onto the terrarium, similar to a magnifying glass!
 The heat would also be trapped inside the glass containers because of the high humidity in it.
 So please avoid placing your terrariums under direct sunlight as well as near heat sources such as your kitchen oven, computer, etc. Instead, keep them indoors in a room temperature environment, such as in your office, on your dressing table, or even next to your bed, so you can talk to your plant before you go to bed everyday!